Emotion Recognition in Signers: Introduction

 Emotion recognition is a core topic not only in natural language processing~\citep{yun2024telme} but also in affective computing and human-computer interaction~\citep{zeng2009survey, el2011survey}, enabling more natural and empathetic systems.
 Such systems are equally or more important for social minorities.
 Recently, more light is shed on sign language~\citep{long2024skeletonface,Yin2024,Zhen2025}, however, automatic emotion recognition in signers has not been explored at all.
 To our best knowledge, the single contribution in this direction is the EmoSign dataset for American Sign Language (ASL)~\cite{chua2025emosign}.

-In this paper, we introduce eJSL\footnote{ eJSL is available upon request to the authors. }, a new dataset for emotion recognition.
-This dataset is largely different from EmoSign in two aspects.
-First, it is in Japanese Sign Language (JSL).
-Second, it is essentially para-linguistic.
-That is, we asked two signers to express 78 distinct sentences with each of seven different emotional states, resulting in 1,092 video clips.
+In this paper, we introduce eJSL\footnote{ \url{https://dataverse.harvard.edu/dataverse/eJSL} }, a new benchmark dataset for emotion recognition in Japanese Sign Language JSL).
+We asked two signers to express 78 distinct sentences with each of seven different emotional states, resulting in 1,092 video clips.
 Because human languages are highly context-dependent, any linguistic expression potentially can be expressed with any emotion.
-In this dataset, thus, the task is emotion recognition in signing signers rather than that in sign language.
+In this dataset, thus, the task is recognizing the emotions of signing signers rather than that of signed contents.

 Here, the arising challenge is that emotion expressions in signers are further complicated because facial expressions convey both grammatical and affective information~\citep{brentari2009prosodic, wilbur2000phonological}.
 For example, eyebrow movement can signal a yes/no question~\citep{Pfau_Quer_2010} or express surprise~\citep{valli2000linguistics}, creating ambiguity for emotion recognition models trained on non-signers.